H-DNA/MPiSC/report/chapters/background/index.typ

 = Background <background>

-This chapter provides various information about the terminology referenced throughout this thesis.
-To motivate the discussion of MPSC queues in @mpsc-queue, we first discuss two irregular applications in @irregular-applications.
-Next, we decide what it means for a concurrent algorithm to be correct in @correctness-condition and the progress guarantee characteristics of concurrent algorithms in @progress-guarantee.
-From there, we decide to design linearizable non-blocking distributed MPSC queues.
-Therefore, we are concerned with the tools needed to design non-blocking algorithms in @atomic-instructions and the issues that arise in this design process such as ABA problem and safe memory reclamation problem in @issues.
-We finally introduce the practical libraries to help us realize non-blocking distributed MPSC queues in @mpi, @pure-mpi and @bclx-library.
+This chapter provides the background for the terminology referenced throughout this thesis.
+To motivate the discussion of MPSC queues in @mpsc-queue, the chapter first discusses two irregular applications in @irregular-applications.
+Next, it establishes what it means for a concurrent algorithm to be correct in @correctness-condition and the progress guarantee characteristics of concurrent algorithms in @progress-guarantee.
+From there, the decision is to design linearizable non-blocking distributed MPSC queues.
+Therefore, this work focuses on the tools needed to design non-blocking algorithms in @atomic-instructions and the issues that arise in this design process such as ABA problem and safe memory reclamation problem in @issues.
+The chapter finally introduces the practical libraries to help realize non-blocking distributed MPSC queues in @mpi, @pure-mpi and @bclx-library.

 == Irregular applications <irregular-applications>

-MPSC queue (@mpsc-queue) and its applications belong to a class called irregular applications.
-Designing irregular applications needs to take into account their special properties, which motivates @mpi, @pure-mpi, @bclx-library.
+MPSC queues and their applications belong to the class of irregular applications.
+Designing irregular applications needs to take into account their special properties.
 Therefore, before we discuss MPSC queue in @mpsc-queue, we explain the term "irregular application" in this section.

 Irregular applications @feo2011irregular are a class of programs particularly interesting in distributed computing.
 They are characterized by:
 - Unpredictable memory access: Before the program is actually run, we cannot know which data it will need to access.
 We can only know that at run time.